 We continue to work to close the Gender Pay Gap by:

 - using structured interviews with grading to ensure a fair and consistent process

 - recruitment training for managers including cognition of potential unconscious bias

-- extending the use of flexible working options to both male and female employees including hybrid working
+- extending the use of flexible working options for all employees including hybrid working

 - from January 2022 Hidden Hearing introduced enhanced company maternity, paternity and adoption leave pay